Car detailing

 How Salt Damages Your Car

-1. Corrosion on Meta Components
+1. Corrosion on Metal Components

 It enables the chemical reaction between iron, water, and oxygen leading to the formation of iron oxide aka rust.
 This is particularly harmful to metal parts like your car’s undercarriage, suspension and break lines.